-Airplanes are highly complex machines that require reliable parts and service to fly safely.
+Airplanes require reliable parts and maintenance in order to fly safely.
 To keep an airplane in operating condition, aircraft and avionics equipment mechanics and technicians perform scheduled maintenance, make repairs, and complete inspections.
-They must follow detailed federal regulations set by the FAA that dictate maintenance schedules for different operations.
+They must follow detailed regulations set by the Federal Aviation Administration (FAA) that dictate maintenance schedules for different operations.

 Many mechanics are generalists and work on many different types of aircraft, such as jets, piston-driven airplanes, and helicopters.
 Others specialize in one section, such as the engine, hydraulic system, or electrical system, of a particular type of aircraft.
 In independent repair shops, mechanics usually inspect and repair many types of aircraft.

 The following are examples of types of aircraft and avionics equipment mechanics and technicians:

 Airframe and Powerplant (A&P) mechanics are certified generalist mechanics who can independently perform many maintenance and alteration tasks on aircraft.
 A&P mechanics repair and maintain most parts of an aircraft, including the engines, landing gear, brakes, and air-conditioning system.
 Some specialized activities require additional experience and certification.

 Maintenance schedules for aircraft may be based on hours flown, days since the last inspection, trips flown, or a combination of these factors.
 Maintenance also may need to be done at other times to address specific issues recognized by mechanics or manufacturers.